Cecilapp/staticast/README.md

 ## Development

-_Staticast_ use Tailwind to build its style sheet.
+_Staticast_ use Tailwind CSS to build its styles sheet.

 ```bash
 npm install